LukaszSawala/Upside-Down-RL-Transformer/README.md

 ## Bachelor Thesis on the topic of Low-Latency Language-Action Foundation Models via Upside-Down RL.

-## Project Organization
+## 🌲 Project Organization

 ```
 ├── docs                       <- File documentation in HTML using Sphinx
-├── jobscripts                 <- Shell files used to run jobstricts on a HPC
+├── jobscripts                 <- Shell files used to run jobscripts on an HPC
 └── lukasz_sawala_bsc_thesis   <- Source code for use in this project
 │   └── .FILE_EXPLANATIONS     <- Brief comments about every file made for clarity
 ├── models                     <- Trained and serialized models